freshmangoes/weekend-warrior/README.md

 - Express for the server backend and API calls
 - Handlebars and jQuery for rendering the front end dynamically
 - Sequelize for storing the search history

+# Instructions
+Clone the repo.
+Run `npm i` in the root directory.
+Then run `node server.js`.